Stay on track: Your stress-free guide for applying to college

 To access additional financial education resources for students, please visit our Financial Education Center.

-This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
-It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
+The article is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 Please consult with the professionals of your choice to discuss your situation.

 Please note: For the 2021 academic year, many colleges have made SAT/ACT scores optional for admissions in response to COVID-19.
 Contact the colleges you are interested in applying to for more information.
 Additionally, for students still interested in SAT/ACT testing, suggested timing for these exams may have shifted due to cancellations in response to COVID-19.
 Contact the testing agency(s) directly for available test dates.